open-craft/activetable-jsinput/README.md

 1. Upload the files [`activetable.html`](activetable.html),
    [`activetable.css`](activetable.css) and [`activetable.js`](activetable.js)
    to your course assets using the ["Content > Files & Uploads" menu option in edX Studio][upload file].
+You can use the "Download ZIP" button on the right to download the files to your local file system.
+After unzipping the archive, you can upload the files to edX Studio.

    These files don't need to be customised to individual problems.
 If you want to customise them for some reason, make sure to give the customised versions problem-specific names.
+Colours and font sizes can be customised by editing `activetable.css`.

    [upload file]: http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/building_course/course_files.html#upload-a-file

-1. [Add a "Custom JavaScript Display and Grading Problem"][add jsinput] to the desired unit in your course.
+1. [Add a "Custom JavaScript Display and Grading"][add jsinput] problem to the desired unit in your course.
 Click EDIT at the top of the component and replace the text in the editor with the raw content of [`activetable.xml`](activetable.xml).
 (This file shouldn't be uploaded to